steven-terrana/jte-library-scaffold/README.md

 Unit tests can be written using [Jenkins Spock](https://github.com/ExpediaGroup/jenkins-spock).

 These tests should go in the `test` directory for each library.

-## Linting

-This repository uses [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint) with the recommended codenarc profile for Jenkins.

-The `.groovylintrc.json` can be used to tune the rule profile.

 ## Packaging as a Plugin